 Political environment: There is a political aspect that must be considered, especially as political environments change, so do the official government stance on low-income housing and helping the poor.
 There are two political entities at play in this case, the National Housing Authority and the Philippines Port Authority.

 One community leader explains, “When the government was making the railway, our house was one that had been demolished and they told us that Isla will serve us a staging area.
-They promised us that after 2 years they will give us a relocation area unfortunately they forgot about it, maybe because no one did a follow up about our relocation.”
-The UPA worker expounds, “In my experience with PPA, they just put the people from the railroad in Parola on the Isla which is only a break water, if they were following the law, they probably would look for a safer place for the people and not just throw the people on the Isla even if it will only serve as a staging area.
+They promised us that after 2 years they will give us a relocation area.
+Unfortunately they forgot about it, maybe because no one did a follow up about our relocation.”
+The UPA worker expounds, “In my experience with PPA, they just put the people from the railroad in Parola on the Isla which is only a break water.
+If they were following the law, they probably would look for a safer place for the people and not just throw the people on the Isla even if it will only serve as a staging area.
 They are saying that Isla is not for housing but they are the one who put the people there.”
 The government had made Isla a staging area but did not follow through.
 “Ningas-kugon” is what the UPA calls the government because of this lack of follow through, which means that they are only good at the start but never finish it.

 While the lack of follow through is not the only thing that current residents find problem with, they believe that the government has held more to the letter of the law than the spirit of the law.
 With the UDHA being the most important piece of Filipino legislation on urban poor housing, the information should be shared with informal settlers.
 But Isla residents say otherwise, “One reason why we believed the government officials before is that we did not know our rights.
 We never even talked about it and no one gave us information about the UDHA that is why we are always following everything that the government told us to do.”